Woman spurned in alleged Ilhan Omar affair cut off by court in bizarre divorce proceedings

 “So that takes care of everything.
 The divorce is now final,” Soltys declared roughly 10 minutes into the court hearing.

-The hearing was moving so swiftly that the judge praised the Mynetts.
-Soltys said she often sees couples with prolonged court fights and gave the pair kudos for working out the details of their divorce settlement behind the scenes and working to co-parent their child.
+Soltys then praised the Mynetts for the smooth settlement when too often parents have prolonged court fights.
+She gave the pair kudos for hashing out the details of their divorce settlement behind the scenes and working to co-parent their child.

 “You should be real pleased with yourself,” the judge said.

 Then just as the hearing was to wrap up, Beth Mynett spoke up.
-She wanted to let the court know under threat of “perjury” that it was “appropriate and just” that her ex withdrew his counterclaim against her.
+She wanted to let the court know under threat of “perjury” that it was “appropriate and just” that her ex withdrew his "false" counterclaim against her.

 She went on to say she was "devoted" to her marriage and her husband indeed had "happiness" during their 13 years together and seven years of marriage.
 But her speech was cut short after mentioning Tim Mynett's alleged affair with Omar.